 One of the Institute’s primary tasks is to collate and synthesise research findings to ensure that professionals have access to a variety of research findings to rely upon.

+The Swedish Institute for Educational Research has so far published five systematic reviews:

+#### New text

+One of the Institute’s primary tasks is to collate and synthesise research findings to ensure that professionals have access to a variety of research findings to rely upon.

-The Swedish Institute for Educational Research has so far published three systematic reviews:
+The Swedish Institute for Educational Research has so far published five systematic reviews: